dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 ## Networking

-Networking is another inportant feature for modern operating systems, that lets our project no longer to be confined into our emulator/machine and talks to other computers, not only the local network but the internet.
+Networking is another inportant feature for modern operating systems, it lets our project no longer to be confined into our emulator/machine and talk to other computers.
+Not only computers on our local network, but also servers on the internet.

-Once implemented we can write some simple clients like an irc  or email client, and use them how cool we are, chatting from a client written by us on an os written by us too..
+Once implemented we can write some simple clients like an irc or email client, and use them to show how cool we are; chatting from a client written by us, on an os written by us.

-But like the GUI this is another big task, and the networking is not made of only one protocol, there are many, and most of the time with different layers that needs o be implemented, for example the TCP/IP is composed by 7 layers.
+Like a graphical shell this is another big task with many moving parts.
+Network is not just one protocol, it requires a whole stack of various protocols, layered on top of each other.
+The (in)famous TCP/IP is often described as requiring 7 layers.

+### Prerequisites

 What we need already implemented for the networking are:

-* Memory management: we are going to do a lot of malloc/free call.
+* Memory management: we'll need the usual dynamic memory management (malloc and free), but also a capable VMM for writing networking drivers.
-* Inter Process communication: processes need to be informed if there is some data they have received from the network.
+* Inter process communication: processes need to be informed if there is some data they have received from the network.
-* Hardware IRQ: the network cards use IRQ to communicate with the operating system.
+* Interrupt infrastructure: we'll need to be able to handle interrupts from network cards.
-* PCI support: the network card, because the network devices are accessed through it.
+* PCI support: any reasonable network interface card is managed through PCI.

-In this case we don't have a framebuffer like way to access the network cards, so we need to actually implement drivers for chipsets we are going to use, even if there are many chipsets available, usually implementing driver for add support of many cards that are using that chipset.
+Unlike a framebuffer which is often provided to us by the bootloader, we'll need to write drivers for each network card we want to support.
+Fortunately a lot of network cards use the same chipset, which means we can use the same driver for more than just a single card.

-A good advice is to start with the Intel IE1000 driver (aka e1000/e1000e) since is the card supported by many emulators and the chipse is used by many hardware network cards.
-The osdev wiki has documentation for several different chipset that can be implemented.
+A good place to start is with the Intel e1000 driver (or the e1000e extended version).
+This card is supported by most emulators and is used as the basis for almost all intel networking chipsets.
+Even some non-intel chipsets are compatible with it!
+The osdev wiki has documentation for several different chipsets that can be implemented.

-Once the driver is in place this means we are able to send and receive data through a network, we can start implementing a communication protocol, although there are different protocols available nowadays, we most likely want to implement the TCP/IP one, since it is basically used by every internet service.
+Once the driver is in place this means we are able to send and receive data through a network, we can start implementing a communication protocol.
+Although there are different protocols available nowadays, we most likely want to implement the TCP/IP one, since it is basically used by every internet service.

 The TCP/IP protocol is composed by 7 levels divided into 4 different layers: